 Sharing the learning

 There is a fantastic opportunity to shape and scale Time Credits to support greater levels of engagement among people aged 50+ to give their time and talents in communities.
 We’re excited to share the learning from our work through the Second Half Fund in England, and to look more broadly at our work with those aged 50+ across Spice programmes in England and Wales to focus our future development with this audience.
-Exploring strategic partnerships in Greater Manchester that can benefit from this match funding opportunity is a next step in our 50+ programme development in the coming months.
+Exploring strategic partnerships in the North West of England that can benefit from this match funding opportunity is a next step in our 50+ programme development in the coming months.

-It goes without saying that we’ll be keeping you up to date with regular blog posts from the Spice 50+ team, and our ongoing development in Kent and Greater Manchester, so tweet us your thoughts, ideas and experiences with Time Credits @justaddspice on Twitter and on Facebook
+It goes without saying that we’ll be keeping you up to date with regular blog posts from the Spice 50+ team, and our ongoing development in Kent and the North West of England, so tweet us your thoughts, ideas and experiences with Time Credits @justaddspice on Twitter and on Facebook